chen8827/chen8827.github.io/README.md

 # [Taipei Bar Map Web App](https://tpe-bar-god.herokuapp.com/)

-* Used python, CSS, Folium, Dash, and Flask to build an multi-page app for bar searching by mrt station and deployed on Heroku.
+* Used python, CSS, Folium, Dash, and Flask to build a multi-page app for Taipei bar searching by MRT station and deployed web app on Heroku.

 ## Built With
 * python